Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5)

 To facilitate the multitask prompt-based pretraining for recommendation, we create a collection of personalized prompt templates.
 The collection covers five different task families -- \textbf{rating}, \textbf{sequential recommendation}, \textbf{explanation}, \textbf{review}, and \textbf{direct recommendation}.
 Each of these task families contains multiple personalized prompts to help P5 discover various aspects about users and items.
 As mentioned in \cite{sanh2022multitask}, a prompt is considered as consisting of an input template and a target template, along with a collection of associated metadata.
 In this work, we further define a \emph{personalized prompt} as a prompt that includes personalized fields for different users and items.
 For example, a user's preference can be indicated through either an ID number or a description of the user such as name, gender, age, etc. Moreover, the expected model output of a given personalized prompt should also vary according to its item field.
 This implies the change of user's preferences towards different items.
 Such item fields can be represented by either item ID numbers or item metadata that contains detailed descriptions.

-We carefully designed the P5 personalized prompt collection for each task family.
+We designed basic P5 personalized prompt collection for each task family.
 For \textbf{rating} prediction task family, we divide the prompts into three categories: 1) Given the information about a user and an item, directly predict the rating score ranging from 1 to 5; 2) Predict whether a user will rate an item a given score.
 The expected output is yes or no; 3) Predict if a user likes or dislikes an item.
 Here we consider a star rating equal to or greater than 4 to be a \emph{like} preference of the user, whereas lower scores indicate a \emph{dislike} preference.
-For \textbf{sequential} recommendation task family, we create three types of prompts: 1) Directly predict the next item based on user interaction history.
-2) Given user interaction history, choose the possible next item from a candidate list, where only one item is positive.
-3) Based on user interaction history, predict whether a given item will be interacted next by the user.
+For \textbf{sequential} recommendation task family, we create three types of prompts: 1) Directly predict the next item based on user interaction history; 2) Given user interaction history, choose the possible next item from a candidate list, where only one item is positive; 3) Based on user interaction history, predict whether a given item will be interacted next by the user.